Yohnah/Docker/README.md

+___
+***Notice:***

+Due to a problem detected with Vagrant builder for Packer, the Vagrant boxes were disabled til fix them.

+it is expected to get the boxes enable again for next week.

+Sorry for the inconveniences
+___

 A Docker Desktop alternative on Vagrant by Hashicorp
 ___
 Just run ***vagrant up*** command and enjoy it using the installed docker client on the same host device where the command was run